Pruning tomatoes definitely makes a difference.

 Now that you’ve seen these ideas on how to grow, control, and optimize your tomatoes, get on out there and garden!
 And may this season bring you a cornucopia of tasty veggies!

-For more on growing tomatoes, you may enjoy this article on how to grow tomatoes.
+For more on growing tomatoes, you may enjoy this article on how to grow tomatoes, which also includes a pollination tip that can significantly increase your yield.

 So on we grow!